DaymareOn/Diplomacy/oolite.oxp.Day.Diplomacy.oxp/Diplomacy_readme.txt

 ==============================
 Changelog

+0.16    Improvement, flavor: the player is considered fugitive when in systems warring with their flag.
+        Improvement, performance: the API are removed in favor of JsDoc.
+        Bugfix: the initActions wasn't set as it should be.
+In particular, initActionsByType wasn't set when adding an initAction, and initActions was set with an ActorType as key instead of an ActionId.
 0.15    Improvement, flavor: the player may acquire or renounce the citizenship of the system they are in.
         Improvement, flavor: the player may display one of their citizenships as the flag of their ship.
         Improvement, dev func: other scripts may subscribe to be informed of a citizenship change of the player.